yandex-cloud/docs/en/managed-mysql/concepts/index.md

 * A single-host cluster is cheaper, but it doesn't guarantee fault tolerance.

+{% if product == "yandex-cloud" and audience != "internal" %}

+VMs corresponding to cluster hosts can be hosted:

+* On {{ yandex-cloud }} _standard hosts_.

+   These are physical servers for hosting cluster VMs.
+They are randomly selected from a pool of available hosts that meet the selected cluster configuration.

+* On {{ yandex-cloud }} _dedicated hosts_.

+   These are physical servers that only host your VMs.
+VMs on dedicated hosts have all the features of regular VMs plus they're physically isolated from other users' VMs.

+   Dedicated hosts are selected from _dedicated host groups_ specified when creating a cluster.

+   For more information, see [{#T}](../../compute/concepts/dedicated-host.md).

+{% endif %}

 When creating a cluster, specify:
 * _Host class_: A VM template for deploying the cluster hosts.
 For a list of available host classes and their characteristics, see [{#T}](instance-types.md).